Senior Living Resources Lutheran Senior Services

 Remember: You are not alone!
 Many people may feel like it’s a sign of weakness or failure to ask for help.
 This is not true.
 There are many resources to help – support groups, informational websites, doctors, and friends.
 Be sure that you are using all the resources available to you and to your parents to provide care for them.

 As you move into time of your life when you will be caring for your parents, there are many things to consider.
 Caregiving, while tiring, can also be rewarding as long as there are plans in place and honest conversations happen.
 Informational resources – including LSS – can help you decide how to help your parents make decisions about their future.
+Explore our St. Louis assisted living locations with LSS to find a community that fits your needs.

 Text